vivaria/edisonrul.ing/docs/source/cards/r/reversal-quiz.md

 ### Card Rulings

-●Sending all cards in the hand and on the field to the GY is a cost.
+*   Sending all cards in the hand and on the field to the GY is a cost.
 If there are no cards in your hand or on the field you can't activate this card.
 You must have a card either in your hand or on the field to activate this card.